 Regardless of whether or not the employee’s reasoning for suing you is valid, it’s still going to be a long road to resolving the issue—with a lot of paperwork along the way.

 The most common way a labor law audit gets triggered is if an employee files a complaint with the Department of Labor, or another organization such as OSHA or the EEOC.
-The IRS can also audit you if they find employment tax errors or incorrect income reporting.
+The IRS can also audit your business if they find employment tax errors or incorrect income reporting.

 Note: The Department of Labor has the right to randomly audit employers at any time, but it’s most common for audits to occur in response to a claim.
 However, companies in the following low-wage industries have the highest chance of being randomly selected by the DOL for an audit: